spartez/tomcat-papertrail/README.md

-# README #
+# How to set up Papertrail logging in Tomcat #

-This library is simple extension to the org.syslog4j.syslog4.
-It binds the SSLTCP config implementation to the "tcp-ssl" protocol type.
+This library is a simple extension to the org.syslog4j.syslog4 that will allow you to use syslog4 in Tomcat with Papertrail over SSL.

-## Usage ##
+## Instructions ##

 **SSL support:**